Frequently Asked Questions

 We will sit with you at any stage of your writing process and go over with you what you have done or are thinking of doing.
 We will ask you to tell us what you are writing about, and may ask you to read what you have written.
 Our tutors are experienced in quickly seeing what elements of your paper may be missing or need development.
 We will ask you questions for clarification and we may suggest ways we feel the writing could be improved.
 Essentially, we are trained and critical readers, and it’s always helpful to have a supportive and critical reader for your work.

-But what if I just need my grammar checked and my paper corrected before I turn it in?
+What if I just need my grammar checked and my paper corrected before I turn it in?

 Can I set up recurring appointments throughout the quarter?